TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 ### Assignment

-You have been through a _ton_ of content, and it would not be surprising if you were feeling rather overwhelmed at this point.
-Let's take a little time to slow down and practice this stuff with more coding exercises.
-I'll warn you now: some of these get pretty difficult, but if you've done the lessons you should have covered everything you need to know to solve them.
-Don't be afraid to go back and review if you find that you can't remember something, that's part of the process.
-If you get stuck come join us in the chatroom!

 <div class="lesson-content__panel" markdown="1">
 At this point you just need a little more practice!
 Go back to the [JavaScript exercises](https://github.com/TheOdinProject/javascript-exercises) that we introduced in the Fundamentals 4 project and complete the following: